 The Scheme did not have a SIP in place prior to September 2020.
-The latest SIP, which was dated 30 September 2020, can be found here.
+The SIP that applied over the Scheme Year, which was dated 30 September 2020, can be found here.

-The Trustee prepared and adopted the SIP over the Scheme year, complying with all the legislative requirements including the requirements on clarifying and strengthening trustee duties that came into force on 1 October 2019, as well as other changes that came into force on 1 October 2020.
-The SIP was signed in September 2020 and the Scheme's assets, excluding the inappropriate assets, were invested in line with the SIP in January 2021.
+The Trustee prepared and signed the SIP in September 2020, complying with all the legislative requirements including the requirements on clarifying and strengthening trustee duties that came into force on 1 October 2019, as well as other changes that came into force on 1 October 2020.
+The Scheme's assets, excluding the inappropriate assets, were invested in line with the SIP in January 2021.